 Your education, industry, work experience, negotiation skills, and plain luck can all influence how much money you make.
 To get an idea of whether you’re earning a competitive salary, it can be helpful to know how much other people in the same age group are making.

-Let’s take a closer look at the average income by age in the U.S., according to the Bureau of Labor Statistics.
+Here’s a closer look at the average income by age in the U.S. at the end of 2024, according to the Bureau of Labor Statistics.

 Check your score with SoFi